Q: How does Reputation Institute (Ri) quantify an intangible concept like corporate reputation?

 Figure 3: Global Dimension Scores for Rolex

-Google, 2018’s 3rd most reputable company worldwide, (and led by Sundar Pichai, the world’s most reputable CEO in 2018) has excellent scores in Performance and Innovation.
+Google, 2019’s 3rd most reputable company worldwide, (and led by Sundar Pichai, the world’s most reputable CEO in 2018 before a slide in 2019) had excellent scores in Performance and Innovation.

 Figure 4: Global Dimension Scores for Google

 Know how your company stacks up on the 7 drivers of reputation?
-Where are you strong and where are you weak?
+Where are you strong; where are you weak; where are there greater opportunities to develop an emotional connection between your business and the people who matter most to your business?
 We have the data – let’s chat.

 Senior Director of Global Marketing